The Bounty Hunter Tracker IV is a great entry-level machine for both children and adults.

 Do I need headphones?

 No. As I mentioned above, there is a speaker inside the control box, so no headphones are required.
 Although I highly recommend you get some.

 Can I adjust the volume?

-No. The Tracker IV does not have a volume control.
-This is another reason why you may want to get a nice set of headphones that has independent volume control.
+No. The Tracker IV does not have volume control.
+This is another reason why you may want to get a nice set of headphones that has an independent volume control.
 That way you can just control the volume from your headphones.
 Here is a nice set with volume control that I recommend.